cjbrock/081720-DTZ/README.md

 # Current Assignments

-## Week 14: November 23, 2020
+## Week 15: November 30, 2020

-#### This week's focus: Rails Api, Fetching Data, Conditionals, Datatypes
+#### This week's focus: JavaScript Object Orientation and Project Prep

 By the end of this week, you should be able to:
-- Use JavaScript fetch calls to interact with a server
+- Use ES6 class syntax
-- Create a rails API for your JavaScript front end
+- Create Javascript Models
-- Use json to interact with your front end
+- Create Javascript Prototype Functions
-- Use conditionals in order to control the flow of your api / fetching.
+- Have an idea of what to build for your project

-1. Monday - JS and Rails - Communication with the Server (JS Fundamentals: Objects Lab) (6 Lessons)
+1. Monday - JS and Rails - ES6 Syntax Sugar (3)
-2. Tuesday - JS and Rails - Communication with the Server (Finish) (6 Lessons)
+2. Tuesday - JS and Rails - Advanced Function Usage (16)
-3. Wednesday - JS and Rails - Putting it all Together, JS and Rails - Rails as an API (Rendering Related Object Data In JSON) (7 Lessons)
+3. Wednesday - JS and Rails - Object Orientation in JavaScript (8)
-4. Thursday - JS and Rails - Rails as an API (Finish), JS and Rails - Formalizing JS: Data Types, Comparisons, Conditionals (JS Fundamentals: Arithmetic Lab) (7 Lessons)
+4. Thursday - JS and Rails - OO JavaScript: Inheritance (6)
-5. Friday - JS and Rails - Formalizing JS: Data Types, Comparisons, Conditionals (Finish) (7 Lessons)
+5. Friday - JS and Rails - OO JavaScript: Prototypal Inheritance (8)

 # Study Group Videos and Code